Calendar Dates in Focus: Summer 2025

 Plastic Free July is a global movement that helps millions of people be part of the solution to plastic pollution - so we can have cleaner streets, oceans, and beautiful communities.

-Short film The Story of Plastic is available to stream with Into Film+ and provides an overview of the modern plastics industry and how it is affecting the planet.
+Short film The Story of Plastic is available to stream with Into Film+ and provides an overview of the modern plastics industry and how it is affecting the planet, while The Wonderful Story of Aisha, Ali & Flipflopi the Multicoloured Dhow Boat sees an African family come up with an inventive solution to the issue of plastic pollution in the ocean.

 Meanwhile, our Our Generation vs Climate Change resource uses feature-length documentary The People Vs Climate Change as a catalyst to explore all sorts of issues around recycling, net zero, and climate change.
 In particular, the 'E-Waste and Disposable Culture' and 'Reduce, Recuse, Recycle' PowerPoints are ideal for sparking classroom debates.